jeffpar/pcjs.v1/disks/pc/apps/README.md

 PC Applications
 ---

-Demos are available for applications from these vendors:
+Information is available for applications from these vendors:

 * [Lotus](lotus/)
 * [MicroPro](micropro/)